 The Company has entered into an Investment Management Agreement with the Investment Manager.
 The Investment Management Agreement expires on December 31 of each year and is currently scheduled to expire on December 31, 1996; however, it is renewable by the Company, subject to (i) a determination by a majority of the Independent Trust Managers that the Investment Manager's performance has been satisfactory, (ii) a determination by a majority of the Independent Trust Managers that the terms of the Investment Management Agreement are appropriate in light of the Company's performance and then existing economic conditions, and (iii) the termination rights of the parties.
-The Investment Management Agreement may be terminated for any reason upon 60 days written notice by (i) a majority vote of the Independent Trust Managers of the Company, (ii) a vote of the holders of more than two-thirds of the outstanding Common Shares, or (iii) a majority vote of the independent directors of the Investment Manager.
-The Investment Management Agreement is not assignable by the Investment Manager without the written consent of the All transactions with the Investment Manager, including any modification of the Investment Management Agreement, must be approved by a majority of the Independent Trust Managers as well as a majority of the independent directors of the Investment Manager, although no shareholder approval is required.
-Management of the Company believes that in the event that the Investment Management Agreement is not renewed, the Company can obtain the services of third party investment advisers or hire sufficient personnel to internally manage the Company's investments, although there is no assurance that similar investment management services can be obtained on similar terms.
-See "Risk Factors--Reliance on Management and Investment Manager."
+The Investment Management Agreement may be terminated for any reason upon 60 days' written notice by (i) a majority vote of the Independent Trust Managers of the Company, (ii) a vote of the holders of more than two-thirds of the outstanding Common Shares, or (iii) a majority vote of the independent directors of the Investment Manager.
+Other than the notice provision, there is no contractual impediment to the termination of the Investment Management Agreement by the parties thereto.
+In the event the Investment Management Agreement were terminated, a significant portion of the then outstanding commitments would no longer be required to be funded by the Company; however, such commitments will remain the obligations of PMC Advisers.
+See "Risk Factors -- Reliance on Management and Investment Manager."
+The Investment Management Agreement is not assignable by the Investment Manager without the written consent of the Company.
+All transactions with the Investment Manager must be approved by a majority of the Independent Trust Managers as well as a majority of the independent directors of the Investment Manager, although no shareholder approval of either party is required.
+Additionally, the Investment Management Agreement may be amended, supplemented, discharged or modified, provided that such amendment, supplement, discharge or modification, in the case of the Company, is approved by a majority vote of the Independent Trust Managers or a vote of the holders of more than two-thirds of the outstanding Common Shares and, in the case of PMC Advisers, is approved by a majority vote of its disinterested directors.
+While the Company has no current relationship with any investment manager other than PMC Advisers, management of the Company believes that in the event that the Investment Management Agreement is not renewed, the Company can obtain the services of third party investment advisors or hire sufficient personnel to internally manage the Company's investments, although there is no assurance that similar investment management services can be obtained on similar terms or in a timely manner.
+Additionally, the Company may not independently originate or purchase mortgage loans while the Investment Management Agreement is in effect.
+The Company's inability to find an alternative investment manager on similar terms and its lack of experience in originating loans could act as practical deterrents to the termination or modification of the Investment Management Agreement by the Company.
+See "Risk Factors -- Reliance on Management and Investment Manager."